By Miracle Nwankwo

 Below are 6 genuine reasons why you never attract a potential Investor to your business.

 - You are a first-time founder with no experience: according to Matt Paulson, founder of Startup Sioux Falls, “Start-up investors are investing in the people behind the companies they invest in as much as they are investing in the companies themselves.”
 What were you thinking?
 Starting a business in an industry where you have no experience?
-Friend, you are going to have a very hard time finding an investor because investors know that a person who is not a great person or do not have business hormones wired in him/her will not succeed even if they have outstanding business ideas.
+Friend, you are going to have a very hard time finding an investor because investors know that a person who is not a great person or does not have business hormones wired in him/her will not succeed even if they have outstanding business ideas.
 This is connected to the fact that businesses evolve and as time goes on the business model you start with might not be the business model that you end up in, a principle and dynamics investors are fully aware of

 - You Have an Unproven Plan: Having a brilliant idea is fantastic, but great ideas are not worth any more than the paper they are printed on.
 Great business minds can agree that it is about execution, not just the idea.
 In an article written by David Kleinhandler, Founder and President at Vest Financial Group, he said “No matter what makes up your business plan, investors want to see proven results.
 At the least, they will want a picture of your real-world earnings before they commit.
 That means quarterly reports that show both short-term growth and long-term promise.
 The investment history books are rife with stories of highly promising concepts that ended up losing a fortune.”
 You have to understand that this is more about substance and not ideas.
 Yes, you have a great idea but you have to move from having a business idea to beginning a process of execution, at least start small but just make sure you have started.
 Your inability to provide a proven plan can hinder your chances of attracting a potential investor.